Brekkeåsen

 Brekkeåsen or Kirkevoll is a village in Tønsberg Municipality in Vestfold county, Norway.
 The village is located about 20 km to the north of the city of Tønsberg.
 The village of Revetal lies about 5 km to the south, the village of Svinevoll lies about 1.5 km to the west, and the village of Rånerudåsen lies about 1.5 km to the northeast.

-Våle Church is located in the northern part of the village (which is why the northern area of the present village is known as Kirkevoll which literally translates to "church meadow").
+The mediaeval Våle Church is located in the northern part of the village (which is why that part of the present village is known as Kirkevoll, which literally translates to "church meadow").

 The old villages of Kirkevoll and Brekkeåsen grew together over time due to conurbation.
 Now, Statistics Norway considers them to be one village.
 The 0.6 km2 village has a population (2023) of 974 and a population density of 1632 PD/km2.